3rd Polish Fighter Wing

 The 3rd Polish Fighter Wing (3 Polskie Skrzydło Myśliwskie) was a mainly Polish formation of the Royal Air Force during the Second World War, that flew Supermarine Spitfires.
 It was part of the Polish Air Forces in France and Great Britain.

 It was formed in June 1943, as the 2nd Polish Fighter Wing, from two Polish squadrons, the No. 302 Polish Fighter Squadron and No. 317 Polish Fighter Squadron.
 In September it was merged into the 1st Polish Fighter Wing (which was soon thereafter renamed the 131 Wing).
 It was reorganized in February 1944.

+Initially, it protected the central part of England also patrolling coastal waters and securing sea convoys.